WebDevBernard/ICBC_E-Stamp_Tool/README.md

 Make sure the pathnames are correct in the Excel Sheet, `config.xlsx`, and you have all the corresponding producer two code + subfolder name filled out.
 The Excel sheet also has to be in the same directory as the script.
 If you just need stamping, you can delete the Excel sheet.

-### Where are my ICBC stamp copies?
+### Where are my ICBC E-Stamp copies?

 - Either on your Desktop or inside the script folder if you are using OneDrive Desktop.
 Stamping is limited to the 10 last modified pdfs.

 ### Why are some files copying to the wrong folder?

 - If there is no producer two code, the script will try to find a file name with the same client name.
 If it finds a match it will return that parent subfolder name and append that to the root directory.
-So if the file is called root/archive/2023/sub1/abc123.pdf, and the file being copied is also called abc123.pdf, it will copy that file to root/sub1/abc123.pdf.
+So if the file is called `root/archive/2023/sub1/abc123.pdf`, and the file being copied is also called `abc123.pdf`, it will copy that file to `root/sub1/abc123.pdf`.
 This is why you should not manually create folders inside the shared folder.

 - To fix this problem, move the file without producer two code back out of the producer folder (including all the archived producer folders).
 Next time, the file with the same name will get copy into the root (correct) folder.